Differential Equations

 (The “centre” is so called because trajectories are ellipses centred at the origin.)

-If $A$ has a repeated eigenvalue, we further distinguish between proper and improper nodes according as the eigenvalue is nondefective or defective: 11
+If A has a repeated eigenvalue, we further distinguish between proper and improper nodes according as the eigenvalue is nondefective or defective: 11

-Eigenvalues of $A$ Behaviour Stability
+Eigenvalues of A Behaviour Stability

 Real, positive, equal, and nondefective Proper nodal source Unstable